JmarkMunda/internship_portfolio/README.md

 # My Portfolio

-This portfolio was created using React js.
+This portfolio was created using React js by Jay Mark Munda.

 I have created this to apply for internship.